samairadav557-ctrl/INDUCTION_PROGRAM/README.md

    - Mentioned the **celebration of the 70th golden jubilee**, marking seven decades of excellence.
    - Highlighted **Significant milestones in reasearch and innovation** achieved by the institution.
    - Shared the pride of achieving **NAAC 'A' grade accreditation**.
- - **Alumni highlight**: Sangam arora (CSE batch 2021-2025)
+ - **Alumni highlight**:1)Sangam arora (CSE batch 2021-2025)
    - **Current role**:Software Engineer at argusoft
    - **Academic achievements**:CSE department topper (batch 2021-2025)
    - **Leadership and involvement**: Served as a Convener of the Causmic club.
    - Demonstrated strong leadership and teamwork qualities.
    - **Placement preparation advice**:Focus on programming especially data structures and algorithms(DSA)
    - Strengthen understanding of core **CS subjects**.
    - Practice aptitude which is a key component in hiring process.
    - **Communication skills**: Emphasised the importance of strong communication skills for interviews.
    - **Message to juniors**:Grateful for the warming environment and opportunity provided by the college.